From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Problem Definition and Data

-The documents contain personal data within the meaning of European data protection law (e.g. names and contact details of university employees and suppliers, signatures, addresses, telephone numbers, etc.).
-In accordance with the General Data Protection Regulation (GDPR) and the related internal guidelines of the academic institution, these documents may only be processed within the university's IT infrastructure and may not be passed on to external service providers.
+The documents contain personal data as defined by European data protection law\opt{long}{ (e.g. names and contact details of university employees and suppliers, signatures, addresses, telephone numbers, etc.)}.\opt{long}{ In accordance with the General Data Protection Regulation (GDPR) and the related internal guidelines of the academic institution, these documents may only be processed within the university's IT infrastructure and may not be passed on to external service providers.
 Therefore, all calculations discussed in this article are performed using locally deployed LLMs.
-At no point is content sent to external LLM APIs.
+At no point content is sent to external LLM APIs.}